 Carrie Jackson.
 I direct the SLA lab.
-I am currently an associate professor of German and Linguistics at Penn State University.
+I am currently a professor of German and Linguistics at Penn State University.
 My main interests include psycholinguistics, language acquisition, and foreign language pedagogy.
 Over the years I have spent time abroad in Graz, Austria, where I taught English and studied at Karl-Franzens Universität for two years; in Utrecht, The Netherlands, where I studied Dutch language and culture; and most recently at the Max Planck Institute for Human Cognitive and Brain Sciences, where I spent a yearlong sabbatical learning about neurophysiological (ERP) methods for studying language processing.
 My current research focuses on how second language learners process grammatical and semantic information in both their native and non-native languages and whether factors, such as L1 background, L2 proficiency level and other language learning experiences, have an impact on real time language comprehension and production.
 When I’m not busy being a professor (yes, occasionally we do get some time off!) you can usually find me playing my violin, running or spending time outdoors with my dog, Beau.

 Bianca Gavin.
 I am currently a Ph.D. student at Penn State pursuing a dual title degree in German and Applied Linguistics and Language Sciences.
 Before coming here I enjoyed living in the big city of Chicago where I received my M.A. in German with a concentration in Second Language Acquisition from the University of Illinois at Chicago.
 My research interests are second language acquisition, reading in a second language, vocabulary learning, and computer assisted language learning.